chronicweirdo/blog/2020/5_oozie_monitoring_workflows.md

-A configurable spark job for filtering and detecting when new data arrives
+A configurable spark job for
+ing and detecting
+when new data arrives

 A spark job thet detects when new data is no longer